 When Matt Belsaas saw the $650 monthly utility bill for his family’s newly-purchased home, he couldn’t believe it.
 Not only did he feel cold drafts, he felt some buyer’s remorse.
 Insulating single-pane windows became a priority.

 But how to go about it?
 His home, built in 1891, is located in Indianapolis’s historic Woodruff Place neighborhood and had its original, beautiful windows.
 Ripping those out and replacing them just wasn’t an option.

 So he began researching.
-Historic regulations in his area made it prohibitively expensive to replace his tall wood-frame Queen Anne windows since he would have to essentially have replicas made at roughly $4,000-6,000 per window.
-The thermal curtains they bought funneled cold drafts down to where their toddler played on the floor.
-Matt tried but found it too difficult to blow dry plastic film over windows more than seven feet tall.
+Historic regulations in his area made it prohibitively expensive to replace his large old-growth wood windows since he would have had to get replicas made at roughly $4,000-6,000 a piece.
+He tried thermal curtains, but they funneled cold drafts down to where his toddler played on the floor.
+He even tried blow drying plastic film over the windows but it was too difficult since they were so tall.

-With their interest in green building practices, the couple persisted, knowing there had to be an affordable solution.
-Then Matt found Indow window inserts.
-The couple installed nine inserts on three floors just in time for a historic home tour.
+With their interest in green building practices, Matt and his wife kept looking until they found Indow window inserts.
+The couple installed nine inserts on three floors just in time for a local historic home tour.

 Matt talked up the window inserts and tour goers, who were staring right at them, had to ask where they were since they’re nearly invisible.

-Together with additional floor and ceiling insulation, the inserts have lowered the couple’s heating bills even though it was a colder winter than the previous year.
-They have also reaped the benefits of a quieter living space.
+Together with additional floor and ceiling insulation, the inserts have lowered the couple’s heating bills dramatically.
+And they also enjoy living in a quieter home.

 “I just wasn’t prepared for how much noise it would cut out.”

-And the inserts helped keep the summer heat at bay, making the third floor bearable as a guest room even without air conditioning.
+The inserts also helped keep the summer heat at bay, making the third floor bearable as a guest room even without air conditioning, said Matt.
 “They are perfect.”

 Learn from our customers how Indow inserts have increased their comfort, quiet, and savings.